Her India Story

 Day 4

-Return to the hotel for breakfast and freshen up.
+Return to the hotel for dinner and a restful night in this sacred city.

 Day 6